-The AD7710 is a complete analog front end for low frequency measurement applications.
-The device accepts low level signals directly from a strain gage or transducer and outputs a serial digital word.
-It employs a sigma-delta conversion technique to realize up to 24 bits of no missing codes performance.
+The AD7711 is a complete analog front end for low frequency measurement applications.
+The device accepts low level signals directly from a transducer and outputs a serial digital word.
+It employs a Σ - Δ conversion technique to realize up to 24 bits of no missing codes performance.
 The input signal is applied to a proprietary programmable gain front end based around an analog modulator.
 The modulator output is processed by an on-chip digital filter.
 The first notch of this digital filter can be programmed via the on-chip control register, allowing adjustment of the filter cutoff and settling time.

-The part features two differential analog inputs and a differential reference input.
-Typically, one of the channels will be used as the main channel with the second channel used as an auxiliary input to measure a second voltage periodically.
+The part features one differential analog input and one singleended analog input as well as a differential reference input.
+Normally, one of the input channels will be used as the main channel with the second channel used as an auxiliary input to periodically measure a second voltage.
 It can be operated from a single supply (by tying the V{SS} pin to AGND), provided that the input signals on the analog inputs are more positive than -30 mV.
 By taking the V{SS} pin negative, the part can convert signals down to $-V{REF}$ on its inputs.
-The AD7710 thus performs all signal conditioning and conversion for a single-or dual-channel system.
+The part provides two current sources that can be used to provide excitation in 3-wire and 4-wire RTD configurations.
+The AD7711 thus performs all signal conditioning and conversion for a single- or dual-channel system.